AnthonySkoury/SDR-Aircraft-Traffic-Application/README.md

 * cd into the SDR-Aircraft-Traffic-Application directory `cd SDR-Aircraft-Traffic-Application/`

- Pipenv is required to use the virtual environment, you can install it using `pip install pipenv`

 Get set up with the virtual environment for dependencies:
 ```bash
 echo 'export PATH="${HOME}/.local/bin:$PATH"' >> ~/.bashrc